skiffos/SkiffOS/README.md

 If you have a board that is not yet supported by SkiffOS, please **open an issue,** and we will work with you to integrate and test the new platform.

-## System Configuration
+## Systemd

-Below are some common configuration tasks that may be necessary when configuring a new Skiff system.
+If the **skiff/systemd** package is included, the Skiff initialization scripts are included and the system can be configured as described below.

 ### NetworkManager

-Skiff uses NetworkManager to manage network connections.
+Skiff can use NetworkManager to manage network connections.

 Network configurations are loaded from `/etc/NetworkManager/system-connections` and from `skiff/connections` on the persist partition.